 Q-Step Work Placements

-Get involved - Employers
+Get Involved - Employers

-If you are an employer and would like more information about our work placement scheme, please download our flyer.
 Contact Dr Emma Calvert if you would like to discuss a potential student placement.
 We would also love to hear from you if you have a research project that one of our students could undertake as part of their final year project.

 Get involved - Students